spatie/laravel-activitylog/README.md

 $newsItem->name = 'updated name';
 $newsItem->save();

-//updating the newsItem will cause an activity being logged
+//updating the newsItem will cause the logging of an activity
 $activity = Activity::all()->last();

 $activity->description; //returns 'updated'